TheImagingSource/tiscamera/doc/pages/timestamps.rst

 .. note::
    This requires Gstreamer version >= 1.14.

 GigE cameras deliver an additional timestamp that describes the time when the camera itself captured the image.
-This timestamp can be retrieved by calling `gst_buffer_get_reference_timestamp_meta <https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer/html/GstBuffer.html#gst-buffer-get-reference-timestamp-meta>`_ with the required GstCaps reference set to NULL.
+This timestamp can be retrieved by calling `gst_buffer_get_meta(buffer, g_type_from_name("TcamStatisticsMetaApi"))`.

 This timestamp will always be in nanoseconds.